 This is the restoration of the building strength before the damage occurred.
-This type of action must be undertaken when there is evidence the original strength provides in an adequate level of safety.
+This type of action must be undertaken when there is evidence that the original strength of the building provides an adequate level of safety.

 The main purpose of restoration is to carry out structural repairs to load bearing elements.
 It may involve cutting portions of the elements and rebuilding them or simply adding more structural material so that the original strength is more or less restored.
 The process may involve inserting temporary supports, underpinning, etc. Some of the approaches are stated below: